michaeljolley/vscode-twitch-themer/README.md

 ### Access State

-On the settings UI, you can specify whether the extension should only react to all viewers, only followers or only subscribers.
+On the settings UI, you can specify whether the extension should only react to all viewers, followers, VIPs, subscribers, moderators, or only the broadcaster.

 ### Auto Connect